What probiotics should you give your dog when they are on antibiotics?

 - Put your dog on a raw or cooked diet as a form of disease prevention.

 - Start him or her on double the regular dose of a non-dairy certified organic probiotic that is specifically formulated for dogs.
 If your dog has been given probiotics during the antibiotic treatment, ensure that you continue the double dose for two weeks afterward.
 Giving human probiotics is not ideal because it will cause an unnatural shift in your dog's microbial profile.

-- If your vet's intention is to prescribe 'an antibiotic cocktail,' express your wish to have a good explanation why such a measure is needed.
-I have seen internal medicine and dermatology specialists in particular overprescribing antibiotics.
+- If your vet prescribes 'an antibiotic cocktail,' ask for a good explanation why such a measure is needed.
+I've seen internal medicine and dermatology specialists in particular overprescribing antibiotics.

-- If you are curious about how to treat, for example, diarrhea or skin disease and hotspots click on the links to find natural remedies.
+- If you are curious about how to treat diarrhea or skin disease and hotspots click on the links to find natural remedies.
 It may be an eye-opening experience about how much we can solve without the use of drugs.

 - The healthier the body, the healthier the microbial profile is, but the opposite is also true.
-That is why more people are starting to put emphasis on giving good quality, non-dairy, certified-organic probiotics.
+That's why more people are starting to emphasize giving quality, non-dairy, certified-organic probiotics.

 When it comes to bacteria, we must not underestimate the role of these minute guards in the health and longevity of your dog.